 Dinner at Pancho Villa

-After enjoying some wine, its time to head to dinner.
-And there really is no better place to do that then Pancho Villa Mexican restaurant.
+After enjoying some wine, it’s time to head to dinner.
+And there really is no better place to do that than Pancho Villa Mexican restaurant.

 This might be the only Mexican restaurant in Georgia and, while every authentic ingredient might not be available in a small town in Georgia, it is surprisingly good and this comes from someone who grew up close to the border.